Money in the Bank (2017): Aftermath

 United States Champion Kevin Owens felt that the other five participants of the Money in the Bank ladder match conspired against him, and that was why he did not win.
 He then issued a U.S. Championship open challenge to any local competitor.
 AJ Styles came out to accept the challenge, but Owens denied him since Styles was not from Dayton, Ohio.
 American Alpha's Chad Gable then answered the challenge, saying that he had moved to Dayton "[that] morning", but Owens retained in the ensuing match.
 Also on the show, Baron Corbin teased cashing in his Money in the Bank contract during WWE Champion Jinder Mahal's non-title match against Luke Harper, and General Manager Daniel Bryan, who praised Sami Zayn's efforts in the ladder match, scheduled Zayn to face Corbin the following week, where Corbin won.
 Corbin cashed in his Money in the Bank contract on the August 15 episode of SmackDown, but as soon as the match started, he attacked John Cena instead, allowing Mahal to roll him up for the victory, making Corbin the third wrestler to fail to win a title upon cash-in.

 The New Day (Kofi Kingston, Big E, and Xavier Woods) addressed how The Usos (Jey Uso and Jimmy Uso) backed out of their championship match.
 Big E then defeated Jimmy in a singles match.
 Also in the tag team division, The Hype Bros convinced General Manager Daniel Bryan to give them an opportunity at the SmackDown Tag Team Championship.
 Bryan said that if they could defeat The Usos in a non-title match the following week, they would become the number one contenders.
 The Hype Bros failed to defeat The Usos, after which, The New Day challenged The Usos to another title match at Battleground and they accepted.

 In the weeks following Money in the Bank, Mike and Maria Kanellis began a feud with Sami Zayn, and Mike defeated Zayn in his WWE debut match on the July 18 episode of SmackDown.
 A rematch was then scheduled for Battleground.

-The 2017 Money in the Bank would in turn be the only Money in the Bank event during either of WWE's brand extension periods to be brand-exclusive, as following WrestleMania 34 the following year, brand-exclusive pay-per-views were discontinued.
+With the introduction of the women's Money in the Bank ladder match at this event, it is now standard for the annual event to include both a men's and women's version of the match.
+The 2017 Money in the Bank event would also be the only to be brand-exclusive for either brand split period, as the 2018 event was scheduled to be held for both Raw and SmackDown.
+This would have been the only monthly event outside of the "Big Four" (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series) to feature both brands in 2018, but following WrestleMania 34 in April that year, WWE discontinued brand-exclusive PPV and livestreaming events for the main roster.